Shipping Pre-registered Keys

 5. Click Create.

-Updating the Create Shipment Flow
+Updating the Create Shipment - Group Add Flow

-2. In the Create shipment page, open the drop-down menu on the Edit Conditions card.
+2. In the Create shipment page, open the dropdown menu on the Edit Conditions card.

 1. If product_id (for YubiKey 5 NFC): Your Customization ID.